iliebabcenco/newsweek-clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a clone of Newsweek Page header and footer.
+> This is a clone of Newsweek Page header, main content and footer.
 There we have applied Bootstrap.
 It has:
 - a responsive header;
+- a responsive main with three responsive columns;
 - a responsive footer.

 <img src="assets/1.png">